wp-plugins/bns-inline-asides/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 1.0 =
+* Released <:3()~~~ 2013
+* Added code block termination comments
+* Added 'hat.png' image for "Hat Tip" type
+* Added missing `bnsia` class to theme elements other than default
+* Added style definitions for "Hat Tip" type
+* Minor documentation improvements
+* Moved stylesheet into its own directory
+* Moved images into their own directory
+* Moved JavaScripts into its own directory
+* Refactored $bnsia_element to simply $element
+* Removed direct jQuery enqueue (called as a dependency of 'bnsia-script.js')
+* Removed unused style definitions
+* Use an array of elements rather than a convoluted if statement to sort out if an accepted container is being used

 = 0.9 =
 * Released January 2013
 * Removed Jetpack counter-measures hack